thegeorgeous/invoicing/_posts/2013-10-27-getting-started.md

 invoice, credit note, payment note}, different currencies on ledger items,evolving tax rates, statuses on ledger items etc.

+# Getting Started
+## Creating a structure
+Genrally, there will be many types of invoices that a company typically sends, or receives.
+This gem heavily depends on STI, so, its better to create an structure that works well for different types of invoices, credit notes, and payment notes.
+Its always advised to have a base classes for above said types.

+{% highlight ruby %}
+class Invoice < InvoicingLedgerItem acts_as_invoice
+end

+class CreditNote < InvoicingLedgerItem acts_as_credit_note
+end

+class PaymentNote < InvoicingLedgerItem acts_as_payment
+end
+{% endhighlight %}

+Now, you can further sub class them as per your need.
+Say, you want to send an invoice to your client, subclass `Invoice`

+{% highlight ruby %}
+class EndUserInvoice < Invoice belongs_to :recipient, class_name: 'User'
+end

+class ClientInvoice < Invoice
+  belongs_to :recipient, class_name: 'Client'
+end
+{% endhighlight %}

+This way, you can generate different types of invoices and customize them as per your need.
+Based on the context, the type of invoice that gets created will differ.

+## Creating an invoice
+As mentioned in quick guide, creating invoice is as simple as adding bunch of line items to invoice.

+{% highlight ruby %}
+invoice = EndUserInvoice.new(sender: company, recipient: user)
+invoice.line_items.build(description: 'Goodies: T-Shirt',
+                         net_amount: 10, tax_amount: 0)
+invoice.line_items.build(description: 'Goodies: Coffee Cup',
+                         net_amount: 20, tax_amount: 1.3)
+invoice.save
+{% endhighlight %}

+Some of the important things to note here:
+1. Invoices are immutable.
+Once created, its not advised to modify them.
+   Created a wrong invoice?
+Send a credit note if you have charged in excess, or send another invoice if you have charged less.
+2. invoicing gem doesn't add any validations.
+All the validations are responsibility of your application.
+For eg: Generating invoice without sender or recipient is perfectly allowed by this gem, although it doesn't make any sense.
+3. Its not necessary to associate line items with goods that are being sold to recipient.
+As you can see, line items dont care what **item** is being added to invoice, it doesn't care whether a goodie called `T-Shirt` exists in the system or not.

+## Sending an invoice
+TBD: Optionally, this gem provides generation of pdf from an invoice.
+Use your favorite action mailer to send this pdf to your client.

+## Taxes on Goods
+Taxes have an important theory of evolving over time.
+This section explains how taxes work under the hood in detail.

 # Developer Guide - Detailed Documentation

 `Invoicing` gem uses `acts-as` style, and provides various functionalities: